pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 # Summary

-AI Engineer with nearly one year of intensive internship experience and specialized training in Machine Learning.
+AI Engineer with **1++ years** of experience in Machine Learning and LLM applications.
 Proven ability in developing and deploying high-performance object detection models, such as a Bottle Cap Color Sorter achieving under 35ms latency on edge hardware.
 Expertise includes implementing lightweight object detection architectures and leveraging run-time optimizations like quantization and pruning to ensure efficient model performance on resource-constrained devices.

 # Education